abdelmagied94/react-native-audio/README.md

 To record in AAC format, at 22050 KHz in low quality mono:

 ```
-import {AudioRecorder, AudioUtils} from 'react-native-audio';
+import {AudioRecorder, AudioUtils} from 'react-native-audio-new-recorder';
 let audioPath = AudioUtils.DocumentDirectoryPath + '/test.aac';

 AudioRecorder.prepareRecordingAtPath(audioPath, {